mahoney1/docs/commercialpaper-report-deltas.md

 ## Scenario

-Isabella, an employee of MagnetoCorp and investment trader Balaji from Digibank - should be able to see the history of deltas (from the ledger) of a Commercial paper instance, and report on them in a client browser.
-Luke (a developer@MagnetoCorp) needs to add enhanced query functionality to the smart contract, then upgrade it - all using the IBP VSCode extension - and furthermore, provide the client apps for MagnetoCorp, so that Isabella can run a `deltas` query transaction and report on those in a simple browser app.
+Isabella, an employee of MagnetoCorp and investment trader Balaji from Digibank - should be able to see the history of deltas specifically (taken from the ledger) of a Commercial paper instance, and report on them in a client browser.
+Luke (a developer@MagnetoCorp) has been tasked with adding this enhanced query functionality to the smart contract, then upgrade it on the blockchain - all using the IBP VSCode extension.
+Furthermore, Luke must provide the client app, so that Balaji can run a `queryDeltas` query transaction and report on those in a simple browser app.

 OK, lets get started !

 ## Step 1.
 Add the `getDeltas` main query transaction in the main contract source file

-1. In VSCode, have open, the folder with the smart contract completed in the previous tutorial
+1. In VSCode, have open, the folder with the smart contract completed in the previous tutorial - and specifically the 'contracts' folder.

 2. Open the main contract script file `lib/papercontract.js` under the `lib` folder - add the following lines as instructed below:

-BEFORE the LAST function `queryOwner`  and AFTER the function `queryHist` add the following lines - this is the 'main' transaction query, that's called from our client application:
+BEFORE the LAST function `queryOwner`  and AFTER the function `queryHist` add the following lines - this is in the 'main' contract, and this transaction `queryDeltas` will later be called from our client application:

 ```
 /**